Continued fractions over non-Euclidean imaginary quadratic rings: A Continued Fraction Algorithm

 \subsection{Intuition for non-Euclidean rings}

 Hurwitz' algorithm can be applied in any imaginary quadratic ring, but with varying degrees of success.
-In this subsection we explore what happens if $\cO$ is not Euclidean or $\bZ[\sqrt{-3}]$ (the rings in which closed unit discs on integers cover $\bC$) through an example in the ring of discriminant $-23$.
-Recall the notation from the second paragraph of Section \ref{sec:1}, and let $M_0$ denote the identity matrix.
+In this subsection we explore what happens if $\cO$ is not Euclidean through an example in $\bQ(\sqrt{-23})$.
+Recall notation from the first page, and let $M_0$ denote the identity matrix.